'Complete dictatorship': O Panneerselvam on AIADMK expelling OP Ravindranath | Politics

 O Panneerselvam, met his supporters, at his residence in Chennai on Thursday.
 The All India Anna Dravida Munnetra Kazhagam (AIADMK) interim general secretary Edappadi K Palaniswami on Thursday expelled 18 members of the party including the sons of O Panneerselvam from the primary membership.

 All these 18 members are supporters of Panneerselvam.
-The two sons of OPS -- O P Ravindhranath and V P Jayapradeep are Lok Sabha MP.
+O P Ravindhranath is a Lok Sabha MP.
 The other heavyweight leaders who were sacked from the party include former minister Natarajan, Kolathur Krishnamoorthy and Marudhu Alaguraj.
 Earlier on Wednesday, AIADMK appointed KP Munusamy and Natham Vishwanathan as deputy general secretaries.
 The party appointed Ponnaiyan as secretary for International MGR Forum and SP Velumani is appointed as Headquarters Secretary.

 Further, Sellur Raju, Shanmugam, Dhanapal, Rajendra Balaji, Kadambur Raju and six others were appointed as organizing secretaries for the party.
 The leadership tussle between O Paneerselvam (OPS) and Edappadi K Palaniswami (EPS) was underway for a long.
 Now EPS will hold a meeting with party MLAs on July 17, according to the sources.